aaron-cz/COMP90048-Declarative-Programming/README.md

+# COMP90048 Declarative Programming

-Here are some Haskell practice in the subject Declarative programing
+Here are some Haskell practices from the subject Declarative Programing

-Including the sample scripts of workshops, lecture quizes or assignments.
+Including some sample scripts in workshops, lecture quizes and assignments.